Browsing: travel advice

 Read More

-Dear Travel IQ: I love to watch shows like Bizarre Foods with Andrew Zimmern and I enjoy eating new foods when I travel.
+Dear Travel IQ: I love to watch travel shows and I enjoy eating new foods when I travel.
 I’ve always been afraid to try street food, however.
 It’s tempting, but I’m worried about sanitation and catching some type of bug that will ruin my trip.
-How can I safely join Andrew and the others who seem to eat with impunity?
+How can I safely join the ranks of adventuresome travelers who seem to eat with impunity?

 Signed: Hungry in Chiang Mai